CUCCS/linux-2020-cuc-Lynn/README.md

-# linux-2020-cuc-Lynn
+#  linux-2020-cuc-Lynn created by Github Classroom

-### linux-2020-cuc-Lynn created by GitHub Classroom
+## This branch is used for Shell scripting exercises